notkarenyi/accessibility-demo/README.md

 * Tabindex and labeling links and buttons
 * Content reading level

-One final note: accessibility should not be an afterthought.
+A final note: accessibility shouldn't be an afterthought.
 You'll make it easier for yourself and your users if you think about it early on: when you're picking your fonts and color palette, when you're creating elements in HTML, and when you're structuring the flow of your website.

 Want to put your new knowledge into practice?
 Start out by turning a critical eye on your [portfolio task](https://github.com/uclaacm/learning-lab-crash-course-su20/blob/master/task-1-portfolio/README.md) from earlier in this course, as well as any other websites you may have made.
 Use the tools below to help you make your website beautiful *and* accessible for all users!

-Or, check out this [anti-accessibility example website](https://electricdinosaurs.github.io/accessibility-demo/) I made that breaks all of the rules we mentioned.
+Or, check out the [anti-accessibility example website](https://electricdinosaurs.github.io/accessibility-demo/) attached to this repository that breaks all of the rules we mentioned.
 Try forking the project or playing around in the browser inspector mode to see how you can make it less awful.

 ## Accessibility Checkers